Jorgemucisalumfilho/cli/README.md

  macOS

- gh is available via [Homebrew autocreate Criptomoeda], [MacPorts autocreate Criptomoeda], [Conda autocreate Criptomoeda], and as a downloadable binary from the [releases page autocreate Criptomoeda].
+ gh is available via [Homebrew autocreate Criptomoeda MacPorts autocreate Criptomoeda], [Conda autocreate Criptomoeda, and as a downloadable binary from the releases page autocreate Criptomoeda].

  Homebrew